 A5.
 DSD Airmen who are moving back to their primary AFSC will use the EQUAL Overseas Returnee/CONUS Mandatory Movers Assignments listing for their primary AFSC and rank to update their assignment preferences in vMPF based on what locations have a requirement for their AFSC/rank.
 Do not submit a BOP request.
 The CONUS to CONUS Assignment program replaces BOP for you.

 Q6.
 I was vectored for Developmental Special Duty (DSD) during the last cycle.
 If I get picked up for a CONUS assignment, will that cancel my DSD vector?

 A6.
 Which assignment you receive will depend on which one gets input into the system first.

 Q7.
 What about those of us with a Code 50?

 A7.
-At this time, Code 50 personnel will continue to be eligible to volunteer for a BOP 9 to 12-months prior to the expiration of the Code 50 (as normal).
+At this time, Code 50 personnel will continue to be eligible to volunteer for a BOP nine to 12 months prior to the expiration of the Code 50 (as normal).
 The best course of action is to apply 12 months out.
 If the assignments team doesn't provide a response on approval or disapproval for four to six weeks, then Airmen would most likely have another BOP opportunity during the 9 to 12-month window.
-If the BOP is not approved, they will be pulled into the OSR/CMM/CONUS assignment cycle based upon their Code 50 expiration.
+If the BOP request is not approved, they will be pulled into the OSR/CMM/CONUS assignment cycle based upon their Code 50 expiration date.

 Q8.
 How does this affect First Term Airman BOPs?

 A8.
-For the upcoming cycle, FTA's will now use the CONUS to CONUS Assignment program rather than submitting a BOP request, the same process as career Airmen for their BOP program.
+For the April cycle, FTA's will now use the CONUS to CONUS Assignment program rather than submitting a BOP request, the same process as career Airmen.
 First-term Airmen must have an approved career job reservation, or CJR, prior to application and must submit their updated location preferences via vMPF prior to reenlistment.

 Q9.
 How does this affect Join Spouse or mil-to-mil couples?

 A9.
 Military couples are eligible for the CONUS to CONUS Assignment program, however, each individual must update their assignment preferences in vMPF using the EQUAL Overseas Returnee/CONUS Mandatory Movers Assignments listing AND be eligible in their own right.
-See AFI 36-2110, Assignments, for specific rules on the BOP program and military couples.
+See AFI 36-2110, Assignments, for specific rules on this program and military couples.